 Manx Classic Rally to feature 10 decades of racing cars

-The three-day event will see cars spanning 10 decades racing in stages across the Isle of Man.
+The three-day event will see cars spanning 10 decades racing in three separate stages across the Isle of Man.

-MMRC secretary Shely Bryan said she is "delighted with the racing pedigree of the cars taking part".
+MMRC secretary Shely Bryan said she was "delighted with the racing pedigree of the cars taking part".